-E. Council shall meet bi-weekly on Tuesday at 4:00 P.M. in the Council Chambers.
+E. Council shall meet bi-weekly on Wednesday at 4:00 P.M. in the Council Chambers.
 Council, may by motion, dispense with any regular meeting or change the day and hour of holding any regular meeting.
-Whenever Tuesday shall be a holiday, the regular meeting, unless otherwise provided for by motion, shall be held on the following Wednesday at 4:00 P.M.
+Whenever Wednesday shall be a holiday, the regular meeting, unless otherwise provided for by motion, shall be held on the preceding Tuesday at 4:00 P.M.
 At each meeting the Journal of the preceding meeting shall be read unless the reading shall be dispensed with and shall be approved by a two-thirds vote of the members present.

 F. Notices of all special meetings of Council shall be served upon members personally or at their place of residence, not less than 24 hours before such meetings.
 Written Notices may be waived by each individual who orally agrees to waive the particular notice to the Clerk of Council.
 The Clerk of Council shall keep a record that written Notice was so waived.
 Notices to the public of all Council meetings, regular and special, shall be in accordance with the Open Public Meeting Laws of the State of Ohio.

 A. Council shall transact business in the following order: